Toroidal compactifications of the moduli spaces of Drinfeld modules: Generalized and log Drinfeld modules

 \end{sbpara}

 \begin{sbpara} Assume we are one of the cases (a)--(d).
 Let $\Sig$ be a finite rational fan in $L_\R$.
-Define the topology of $\Sig$ by taking the sets $\text{face}(\sig)$ for $\sig\in \Sig$ as a base of open sets.
+Define the topology of the set $\Sig$ by taking the subsets $\faces(\sig)$ for $\sig\in \Sig$ as a base of open sets.